 As a kid, I remember going sailing with some family friends and taking the Small Boat Sailing Merit Badge at Scout camp on a Sunfish.
 I was inspired to learn more after sailing with friends on Lake Union and Puget Sound and decided to sign up for a sailing course with my wife.
 Ever since, I have been sailing whenever I can, sharing sailing with friends and family, cruising, racing, and taking additional training.

 I am a US Sailing Small Boat and Basic Keelboat Sailing Instructor as well as a Boy Scouts of America Small Boat Sailing Merit Badge Counselor.
-I am currently RSC’s Director of Education.
+I am currently RSC’s President.
 I look forward to helping you discover the fun of sailing.

 If you have any questions about taking a sailing course, please contact me below